wfavorite/psi/Readme.md

 > Like most things I have shared on github, the ``ppsi``/``cpsi`` code is not intended for production use.
 If you want such tooling for production use - consider *hiring* me, and I will write/maintain/support such tooling for you.

 Instead of *watching* pressure information it is more desirable to poll and alert on thresholds.
 This is discussed in the above kernel.org document.
 I have created a "client-server" approach to monitoring as a first attempt at such a tool.
 The thinking is that such a tool (capable of easily plugging into some framework) should be written in a more 'supportable' language like Go.
-By "supportable" I am referring to the ability to easily leverage libraries that can do simple things like make RESTful calls or make gRPC calls to higher level reporting tooling/frameworks.
+By "supportable" I am referring to the ability to easily leverage libraries that can do simple things like make RESTful calls or make gRPC calls to higher level reporting tooling/frameworks that would be a bit more *burdensome* in a pure C implementation.

 The first 'spin' (``ppsi``/``cpsi``) involved writing a pure Go 'handler' and a pure C 'trigger' and connecting them via a Unix socket.
 This is essentially a proof-of-concept for the ability to monitor.